Here's where to find Friday night fish fries for Lent in Des Moines

 2926 Beaver Ave., Des Moines

-Knights of Columbus will serve its Lenten Fish Dinners for three Fridays: March 8 and 29, and April 12.
-Baked tilapia and baked beer-battered cod, mac and cheese, cheesy potatoes, vegetables, coleslaw, dinner rolls with butter, fish tacos and assorted beverages will be available.
+Knights of Columbus will serve its Lenten Fish Dinners for four Fridays: Feb.
+28, March 6 and 27 and April 3.
+Baked tilapia and baked beer-battered cod, fish tacos, mac and cheese, a potato, vegetables, coleslaw, a dinner roll and assorted beverages will be available.

-Desserts provided by Holy Trinity youth group.
-Free-will offering to support youth group activities.
-Stations of the Cross at 5:30 p.m.
+Desserts are provided by the Holy Trinity youth group, according to the church's website.
+Free-will offering supports youth group activities.

 Our Lady's Immaculate Heart Catholic Church